ENGR 1010. Technological Problem Solving. 3 Hours.

 Prerequisite: CHEM 1211.
 A treatment of structures, properties, processing, and performance of engineering materials and their relationships.
 The course introduces the molecular and microstructural basis for electrical, optical, thermal, and mechanical properties of engineering materials including metals, ceramics, polymers, semiconductors, and composites.

 ENGR 2010.
 Introduction to Engineering.
 3 Hours.

-Interpretation of the scope of engineering; introduction to engineering disciplines that form the basis for a variety of career opportunities; engineering design as creative problem solving; lessons from design failures; professionalism and ethics; introduction to problem solving using MATLAB.
+Introduction to engineering and engineering technology disciplines that form the basis for a variety of career opportunities; engineering design as creative problem solving; lessons from design failures; professionalism and ethics; and problem solving using industry standard software.

 ENGR 2200.
 Statics.
 3 Hours.

 Prerequisite: PHYS 2211.
 Prerequisite or corequisite: MATH 2263.
 Elements of statics in two and three dimensions; forces and moments; particles, objects, and structures in equilibrium; centroids; distributed forces and beams; friction.

 ENGR 2310.
 Introduction to Signal Processing.
 4 Hours.

 Prerequisites: CS 1301 and MATH 2262.
 Introduction to signal processing for discrete-time and continuous-time signals.
 Filtering, frequency response, Fourier Transform, Z Transform.
 Laboratory emphasizes computer-based signal processing.

 ENGR 2320.
 Introduction to Computer Engineering.
 3 Hours.